 This minute settlement was considerably enlarged in the Victorian Age when the famous college and hospital were both built and the employees needed nearby homes.
 The Railway Station was added in 1860 and a wooden church in 1868.
 Although this was later put on rollers and moved across the road to serve as a corn store when the present church was erected in 1872 at a cost of £1,934-19s.
-By 1894, when the area had its own parish carved out of Sandhurst, it had became the ‘new town’ of its time and there was a proposal to call the place 'Albertville' after Prince Albert.
-Luckily, however, Dr. Edward White Benson, led a successful campaign to retain the ancient name.
+By 1894, when the area had its own parish carved out of Sandhurst, it had become the ‘new town’ of its time and there was a proposal to call the place Albertville after Prince Albert.
+Luckily, however, Doctor Edward White Benson, led a successful campaign to retain the ancient name.
 There is no truth in the old legend that his wife made the title up, after seeing a crow sitting on a thorn tree.

-This was a highly appropriate place for siting the College, for the 1st Duke of Wellington used to enjoy hunting in the area, hence the name of 'Duke’s Ride'.
-It should be remembered that much of the modern town, north of this road, once lay over the border in Wokingham (Without) and would best be referred to as Bigshotte.
+This was a highly appropriate place for siting the College, for the Iron Duke used to enjoy hunting in the area: hence the name of Duke’s Ride.
+It should be remembered that much of the modern town, north of this road, lies over the border in Wokingham Without and would best be referred to as Bigshotte.
 Bigshotte Lodge stood on the site of Norwood’s Ravenswood Village.
 It was the centre of Bigshotte Walke, one of the sixteen portions into which Windsor Forest was split.
 Bigshotte ‘Rayles’ were nearby, an enclosed area of railings built by the King for herding red deer.
-The name was long remembered at Bigshotte School, a bit further along the Nine Mile Ride.
+The name of the park was long remembered at Bigshotte School, a bit further along the Nine Mile Ride.
 The boundary of this region actually follows the old Devil’s Highway, just north of the ride.

-|© Nash Ford Publishing 2004.
+|© Nash Ford Publishing 2004; Revised 2020.
 All Rights Reserved.|